e621ng/e621ng/README.md

 `docker compose run --rm rubocop` to run the linter.

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34517` to connect to a database named `e621_development` with the user `e621`.
 Leave the password blank, anything will work.

+#### Truenas / Local Server Installation

+If you decide to deploy this docker image to an external / local server, you do need to remember to change the DANBOORU_HOST variable in the docker-compose.yml file to the IP of your server.
+Otherwise, you will not be able to access it, or the image links will be broken.

+Specifically for Truenas/NAS boxes users: you need to use the shell itself to set the repo up, you can then manage the images/variable/config with Portainer/Dockge after it's set up.

 ## Production Setup